LimePoint/opschain/docs/getting_started.md

 OpsChain uses [MintPress controllers](https://www.limepoint.com/mintpress) and for this you will require a licence (_contact [LimePoint](mailto:opschain@limepoint.com) to obtain a licence if you do not have one_).

-Copy your licence file to the root of your cloned `opschain-release` working directory and ensure it is named `mintpress.licence`.
+Copy your licence file to the root of your cloned `opschain-trial` working directory and ensure it is named `mintpress.licence`.

 ## Configure the OpsChain environment